-Currently only fixed-width and delimited file formats are editable, support for editing other file format types will be added in future releases.
+Currently mainframe formats are not editable, support for editing mainframe format type will be added in future releases.

-6.8.6 Assigning a file format to files
+6.8.10 Assigning a file format to files

 Once a rule set with a file or set of files is created, you will need to assign those files to their appropriate file format.
 This is accomplished by editing the rule set.
 When clicking on the edit button for the file, a pop-up screen called Edit File will appear with the file name.
 There will be a drop-down to select the proper format for the file.
 If the file is a Mainframe data set file with a copybook, you will see a checkbox to signify if the file is variable length.